Fatal earthquake caught on camera

 Video

-The moment a fatal earthquake struck the Indonesian island of Lombok has been filmed.
+This is the moment a fatal earthquake struck the Indonesian island of Lombok.

 -